RadixSeven/TL-Tool/README.md

-Jira tools for Tech Leads
+Tools for Tech Leads - mainly from Jira